 - Ancient Wisdom

 The main thing that is stressful about this is the marketing side, but I use Fiverr to purchase various people’s skills.
 They are relatively cheap, starting at a [AF] Fiverr for link building for search engine purposes.
 It can take several months to see fruition from this, so it is the waiting part that is stressful.

 18. Car Washing

-A bucket and sponge is all that is required, and chamois leather.
+A bucket and sponge is all that is required and chamois leather.
 I’m not suggesting you wait at traffic lights and race to stationary cars to earn a living.
-I’m talking about visiting people’s vehicles while they’re at work or have them at home and cleaning them.
+I’m talking about visiting people’s vehicles while they’re at work or having them at home and cleaning them.